rbarnat/rbarnat/README.md

 ### Hi I'm Rémi BARNAT 👋

-I'm a french Engineer from [**Polytech'Tours**](https://polytech.univ-tours.fr/version-francaise/navigation/cycle-ingenieur) working in IT since 2013.
+I'm a french Software Engineer from [**Polytech'Tours**](https://polytech.univ-tours.fr/version-francaise/navigation/cycle-ingenieur) working in IT since 2013.
 I have mostly worked for huges societies from Banking and Insurance worlds : C
 </br>
 I'm also alumni of [**The Hacking Project**](https://www.thehackingproject.org/).